Green Burial: An affordable and environmentally-friendly alternative death care option

 What does a natural burial cost?

-The cost of a natural burial varies by region and what type of burial site you opt for.
-Generally, a green burial for a body will range from $1,000 to $4,000.
+The cost of a natural burial varies by region and the type of burial site you opt for.
+Generally, a green burial for a body costs between $1,000 and $4,000.
 Interment of cremated remains in a natural burial site will likely cost between $200 and $1,000.

 Although a natural burial can be achieved at a fraction of the cost of a traditional burial, some funeral home charges for a green burial can seem expensive.

 A funeral home will use a simple pine casket that they will likely mark up.
 You can purchase or make your own container, as the funeral home must accept any ‘appropriate’ container you provide.
-This can make a significant saving on the cost of the burial.
+This can significantly save on the cost of burial.

 A natural burial is a very simplistic and humanist approach to death care.
 Many families who opt for a natural burial feel strongly about being in control of the process and the ritual of death care.